 A little tricky step on the go that is associated with the middle finger. *Sorry!*

 Simply go to wp-config.php (you can find it on root) and replace the credentials with the one you earlier noted i.e. DB_NAME, DB_USER, DB_PASSWORD.
-In some cases, during migration, you need to provide the DB_HOST which depends on your server.
+In some cases, during moving WordPress site to a new host, you need to provide the DB_HOST which depends on your server.
 Other than that, you are ready to go!

 Step 4 (Ring Finger): Finalizing The Process